amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 "Introduction to Algorithms", 4ed (2022), Cormen et al. #>
 ```

-***use common primitive types***—Many modern high-level languages use only these primitive types: boolean, character, integer, natural number, and floating-point.
-The boolean is a one-byte quantity, the character is a variable-byte quantity represented using Unicode, the natural number is an unsigned 64-bit quantity represented using binary, the integer is a signed 64-bit quantity represented using 2's compliment binary, and the floating-point is a 64-bit quantity represented using the IEEE 754 standard.
+***use common primitive types***—Many modern high-level languages use only these primitive types: boolean, character, integer, natural number, and floating-point number.
+The boolean is a one-byte quantity, the character is a variable-byte quantity represented using Unicode, the natural number is an unsigned 64-bit quantity represented using binary, the integer is a signed 64-bit quantity represented using 2's compliment binary, and the floating-point number is a 64-bit quantity represented using the IEEE 754 format.
 These primitive data types suffice for scientific applications.
-We shall call these primitive data types `Bol`, `Chr`, `Nat`, `Int`, and `Flt`, respectively.
-Larger data types could be implemented in the standard library: infinite-precision integer as `Integer`, 128-bit integer as `Int128`, and 128-bit floating-point as `Flt128`.
+We shall call them `Bol`, `Chr`, `Nat`, `Int`, and `Flt`, respectively.
+Larger data types with greater precisions are defined in the standard library: infinite-precision integer as `Integer`, 128-bit integer as `Int128`, and 128-bit floating-point number as `Flt128`.
 The types `Nat`, `Int`, `Int128`, `Integer`, `Flt`, and `Flt128` belong to the number class `Num`.

 And the [rational](https://en.wikipedia.org/wiki/Rational_number), [complex](https://en.wikipedia.org/wiki/Complex_number), and [quaternion](https://en.wikipedia.org/wiki/Quaternion) data types are implemented as records in the standard library.